Ohio's Special Education Profiles

 Public Indicator Report

-Indicator data is available for all schools and districts in Microsoft Excel format.
-The file below contains several columns for each indicator required in the APR report.
-The file also contains a "Data Notes" sheet featuring a brief description of each indicator.
-For a detailed explanation of the indicators and their measurements see District-Level Special Education Data Reported to the Public.
+Indicator data for all schools and districts is available in Microsoft Excel format.
+The file below includes data for each indicator required in the APR, along with a “Data Notes” sheet that provides brief descriptions of each indicator.

 To request special education indicator data from previous school years, please contact the Office for Exceptional Children.